Place

 Those who visit Salt Creek during the summer witness a dry landscape with brittle plant life, but a return visit in the winter is an entirely different experience.
 When the air temperature drops, flowing water returns to the dry bed of Salt Creek.
 Pickleweed plants growing along the banks thirstily suck up this life-bringing water, birds can be seen in the shallows, and macroinvertebrates crawl and swim under the surface.
 Perhaps most exciting of all is the return of the Salt Creek Pupfish- small blue fish which dart in and out of the underwater vegetation.

 Located approximately 15 minutes west of Furnace Creek Visitor Center, off CA 190, Salt Creek is a unique haven in an arid environment.
 Here, visitors can view the pupfish and other species which rely on the water of the creek from a wooden ADA-accessible boardwalk which crisscrosses the creek.
-The boardwalk is a 0.5 mile (0.8 km) signed interpretive trail with information and benches along the way.
-Please be respectful of this VERY FRAGILE environment, and do not step off the boardwalk.
+The boardwalk is a 0.5 mile (0.8 km) trail with benches along the way.
+Please be respectful of this VERY FRAGILE environment; do not step off the boardwalk.

 HIKING NOT ADVISED AFTER 10 AM IN THE SUMMER